Humira Side Effects & Warnings

 The FDA put out two alerts in 2011 regarding TNF blockers and the development of cancer.
 First, in April, the FDA said it continued to receive reports of hepatosplenic T-cell lymphoma (HSTCL).

 Reports were primarily in adolescents and young adults being treated for Crohn’s disease and ulcerative colitis with TNF blockers as well as azathioprine and/or mercaptopurine.
 One patient was being treated for psoriasis and two patients were being treated for rheumatoid arthritis.

 The FDA reviewed data from the Adverse Event Reporting System database, literature and the HSTCL Cancer Survivors’ Network and identified two cases of HSTCL with Humira and five cases with the combination of Humira and Remicade.

-The cases were reported between the time TNF blocker marketing started and December 31, 2010.
-Of the five cases identified with the combination of Remicade and Humira use, four involved concomitant use of mercaptopurine or azathioprine.
+Cases were reported between the time TNF blocker marketing started and December 31, 2010.
+Of the five cases of Remicade or Humira use, four involved concomitant use of mercaptopurine or azathioprine.

 FDA Announces ‘Enhanced Safety Surveillance’ for Humira

 In a second 2011 safety communication, the FDA announced that it is requiring manufacturers of TNF blockers to “perform enhanced safety surveillance” for TNF blockers.

 As part of the enhanced safety surveillance, manufacturers must conduct in-depth follow-up of reports of cancer cases and submit all reports of cancer in pediatric and young adult patients to the FDA within 15 days of becoming aware of the report.
 The manufacturers must also provide annual summaries and assessments.